 In This Post

 Is it okay to recycle old textbooks?

-Old unwanted books like college textbooks you have piled up and you never read anymore takes a lot of space.
-Recycling tons of paper saves around three cubic yards of landfill space, 380 oil gallons, and 17 trees and 4000 kilowatts of energy.
+Old unwanted books like college textbooks you have piled up and you never read anymore take a lot of space.
+Recycling tons of paper saves around three cubic yards of landfill space, 380 oil gallons, 17 trees, and 4000 kilowatts of energy.

 01. Give them to someone you know